 \subsection{Global Perspective and Objectives}

-The aim of this manuscript and of its companion paper \cite{part2} is to formalise the design framework of the two-layer control architecture for the interconnected dynamical system illustrated in Figure~\ref{fig:scheme}, at the top of this page.
-By identifying the subset of areas $\mathcal{N}_i\subseteq\{1:N\}$ which can transmit information to the network's $i^\text{th}$ area (and which satisfy $i\in\mathcal{N}_i$), for all $i\in\{1:N\}$, the communication graph of the network is now explicitly designated. { \begin{remark} We point out that it is the neighbourhoods denoted as $\mathcal{N}_i$ which encode the system-theoretical concerns mentioned in Remark~\ref{rem:part}, rather than the areas in \eqref{eq:net_part}.
-These sets dictate the flow of information through the closed-loop system that will be designed in the sequel, and, crucially, they serve to reinforce the claim (made in the aforementioned remark) that our partitioning is not restrictive.
-To this end, notice that the states and the computed commands of the $i^\text{th}$ area can be freely shared with all areas whose index $j$ satisfies $i\in\mathcal{N}_j$.
-Thus, the introduction of this notion addresses the issue of employing the aforementioned variables (for computational purposes) in multiple areas.
+The aim of this manuscript and of its companion paper \cite{part2} is to formalise the design framework of the two-layer architecture for the interconnected dynamical system illustrated in Figure~\ref{fig:scheme}, at the top of the next page.
+By identifying the subset of areas $\mathcal{N}_i\subseteq\{1:N\}$ which can transmit information to the network's $i^\text{th}$ area (and which satisfy $i\in\mathcal{N}_i$), for all $i\in\{1:N\}$, the communication graph of the network is now explicitly designated. { \begin{remark} We point out that it is the neighbourhoods denoted as $\mathcal{N}_i$ which encode the system-theoretical concerns mentioned previously in Remark~\ref{rem:part}, rather than the areas in \eqref{eq:net_part}.
+These sets dictate the flow of information through the closed-loop system that will be designed in the sequel and, crucially, reinforce the claim (made in the aforementioned remark) that our partitioning is in no way restrictive.
+To this end, notice the fact that the states and the computed commands of the $i^\text{th}$ area can be freely shared with all areas whose index $j$ satisfies $i\in\mathcal{N}_j$.
+Thus, introducing this notion addresses the issue of using the aforementioned variables (for computational purposes) across multiple areas.
 On the other hand, note that the computed command signals may \emph{only} be applied to the actuators of their assigned area, and that the cross-coupling between these signals and the other areas' (state) variables is one of the key topics treated in the sequel. \end{remark} }

-In light of the above comments, the fundamental operating principle of our control scheme is the following: \begin{enumerate} \item[a)] the state-space implemented NRF subcontrollers receive network state information along with the command signals of other first-layer subcontrollers from their areas' neighbourhoods, and use these values to compute the signals denoted $u_{fi}$ in Figure~\ref{fig:scheme};
+In light of the above comments, the fundamental operating principle of our control scheme is the following: \begin{enumerate} \item[a)] the\, state-space-implemented\, NRF\, subcontrollers receive network state information along with the command signals of other first-layer subcontrollers from their areas' neighbourhoods, and use these values to compute the signals denoted $u_{fi}$ in Figure~\ref{fig:scheme};

 \item[b)] the MPC subcontrollers also receive network state information along with the state variables of the NRF subcontroller implementations, denoted $w_i$ in Figure~\ref{fig:scheme}, from their areas' neighbours to compute: